jinpark-pro/swift_data_collections/README.md

     ```

 - The string printed to the console gives you a glimpse of how your object was converted into a different format but still represents the same information.
 By using Codable, you can easily convert your app's information to and from a variety of formats.
 The Codable protocol will come in handy in future lessons when you are saving user data or working with web services.

+#### Creating a Protocol

+- You've learned about four protocols defined in the Swift standard library, but you can also write your own protocols.
+- Remember how to define structures, classes, and enumerations?
+You define a protocol in a very similar way.
+Use the protocol keyword followed by the name you want to use, and then define the requirements in a set of curly braces.
+- When requiring a property, you must define whether the property is read-only or read/write.
+Read-only means you can get the variable, but you can't set it.
+Read/write means you can both get and set the value.
+If a property is read-only, you can implement it using a computed property.
+If it's read/write, it should be a regular property.
+- When requiring a method, you need to specify the name, parameters, and return type of the method.
+- The following code defines a FullyNamed protocol that requires a fullName property and a sayFullName() method.
+You can see that it looks similar to a type definition:

+  - ```swift
+      protocol FullyNamed {
+        var fullName: String { get }

+        func sayFullName()
+      }
+    ```

+- Just like with the Swift protocols earlier in this lesson, your types can then adopt the protocol by adding a colon and appending the name of the protocol.

+  - ```swift
+      struct Person: FullyNamed {
+        var firstName: String
+        var lastName: String
+      }
+    ```

+- The compiler recognizes that the Person struct has adopted the protocol, but also recognizes that the struct doesn't yet meet the protocol's requirements.
+If you adopt a protocol but don't meet its requirements, you won't be able to build or run your code until you address the error.
+- Notice how simple it is to conform to the protocol in the following code.
+The Person struct is updated with a fullyNamed computed property and a sayFullName() function that prints the full name to the console.

+  - ```swift
+      struct Person: FullyNamed {
+        var firstName: String
+        var lastName: String

+        var fullName: String {
+          return "\(firstName) \(lastName)"
+        }

+        func sayFullName() {
+          print(fullName)
+        }
+      }
+    ```

+- You may have noticed that the syntax for adopting a protocol is similar to the syntax for declaring a subclass.
+That's not coincidental.
+Protocols and class inheritance are two ways to adopt a shared set of properties and functionality.
+In fact, you can use a protocol to provide a default implementation, just as a class can inherit an implementation from a superclass.
+You'll learn more about protocols and default implementations as you learn more about Swift.